John Blocki: Industry advocate

 Blocki was an active advocate for the pharmaceutical industry and the burgeoning American perfume industry.
 He was a charter member and from 1909-1910 served as first vice president of the Manufacturing Perfumers' Association in New York (now the Personal Care Products Council).
 He was also a founding member and permanent corresponding secretary of the Chicago Veteran Druggists Association and the first president of the Perfumery, Soap and Extract Makers' Association of Chicago.

 In the early 1900s, American perfumes began to increase in value and Blocki attributed this increase to progress made in the art by American perfumers.
 Well trained chemists were essential to this progress and Blocki was an early supporter of the UIC College of Pharmacy being an active member since 1867.
 He donated several perfumery trade items to the school's pharmaceutical museum: a musk pod, two containers of East Indian buffalo horn packed with civet as well as an essay on the use of musk and civet in perfume, and a small model of a copper still like the type used to distill rose oil in the Kazanlak district of Bulgaria.
 The copper still had been part of a perfumer exhibit at the St. Louis World's Fair.

-Blocki's engaging character, dedication to the industry and involvement in numerous social clubs won him many loyal friends.
-The golden anniversary of his business was celebrated at a luncheon on August 12, 1915 with members of the Chicago Veteran Druggists Association and the local perfumery trade.
+Blocki's engaging character, dedication to the industry and involvement in numerous social clubs won him many friends.
+The fifty year anniversary of his business was celebrated at a luncheon on August 12, 1915 with members of the Chicago Veteran Druggists Association and the local perfumery trade.
 Blocki's friend and American League President Ban Johnson gave a eulogy.
 Among the many telegrams with good wishes was one from Hugo Kantrowitz of New York, the chairman of the American Pharmaceutical Association (now the American Pharmacists Association).

-Blocki's devotion to the Chicago Veteran Druggists Association was evident when he asked that a steamer being built in Philadelphia to sail through the Panama Canal to California in February 1915 be named CVDA.
+In February 1915 Blocki asked that a steamer being built in Philadelphia to sail through the Panama Canal to California be named CVDA.
 Blocki had been selected to baptize the steamer due to his expertise in cracking perfume bottles for that purpose.
 This was one of many voyages taken by Blocki; he was an avid traveler and spent many months at a time in Europe as well as trips to Cuba, South American and Minor Asia gaining inspiration and exploring new markets and materials for perfume.